 However, in the digital era, there are so many methods for connecting with real people and gathering data that just creating a persona is a lazy short-cut that relies far too much on assumption.

-There is no more useful information in marketing than knowing what real people actually think.
+There is no more useful information in marketing than knowing what real people actually think and feel.
 Instead of guessing at responses, you run tests to actually find out.

 In fact, learning more about your target audience is one of the primary goals of social media marketing.
 No other marketing channels let you interact with people in the way you can with social media.
 As you discover what’s trending and what people react to, you gain key insights that inform your marketing strategy.